jorinvo/slangbrain.com/content/blog/how-to-import-phrases-from-leo.org.md

 You might have to do this again once in a while after saving new words on leo.org.
 But don't worry about duplicated when repeating this.
 Slangbrain will automatically igore all words that you already saved before.

+I hope this was helpful.
+If you have any questions or you run into issues, let us know on [Facebook](https://www.facebook.com/slangbrain/).